The Open Door: Writing and recording

-Lee went through a spectrum of emotions throughout her experiences in the lead up to and development of this album.
-She said that the making of the album was "really intense" and that she came out "feeling purified".
-Feeling "very vulnerable" when she's writing, Lee could only write music by herself in the past, and this album was the first time she wrote music together with another person.
-She and Balsamo "work really well together", and were "having fun with it for a change", adding that they "wrote a lot of songs that I'm just totally in love with."
-It was a "completely different" writing environment with Balsamo, who is "laid-back", and there was "no pressure of wanting to rule the world."
+Lee went through a spectrum of emotions throughout her experiences in the lead up to and development of The Open Door.
+She said that the making of the album was "really intense" and she came out "feeling purified".
+She and Balsamo began working together at her rented home in California.
+After experiencing cabin fever, they rented a place in Florida, where they finished the album.
 Lee wrote her musical parts and Balsamo made "beautiful guitar weavings around what I was doing".
-The two would "sit in a room and jam".
-Lee and Balsamo approached the songs in various way; aside from programming and keyboard melodies, some songs would begin with a bassline, guitar line, or vocal melody.
+The two would also "sit in a room and jam".
+They approached the songs in various way; aside from programming and keyboard melodies, some songs would begin with a bassline, guitar line, or vocal melody.
 Lee engineered demos for the songs and she and Balsamo worked with Pro Tools to be in control of what went on the album.
 As she had full control of the process this time around, she could do a lot more things than before "as a singer, as a music writer, even as an engineer".
-Lee and Balsamo began working on music together at Lee's rented home in California.
-After experiencing cabin fever, they rented a place in Florida, where they finished the album.
-She described their songwriting partnership as healthy and productive, adding that the two collaborated, communicated with each other and encouraged each other.
 Lee said the songs she was working on for the album "still sound like the Evanescence everybody knows, but at the same time it's going in a new direction, and I love that direction."

-The Open Door was recorded from September 2005 to March 2006 at Record Plant Studios, Los Angeles, California.
+The Open Door was recorded from September 2005 to March 2006 at Record Plant Studios in Los Angeles, California.
 In October 2005, as the album was being recorded and he was in the studio, Balsamo suffered a stroke from a torn neck artery, and the left side of his body was paralyzed.
 Lee recalled the "horrifying" experience as it took over 12 hours for him to be able to receive an MRI, "meanwhile, the first 12 hours after a stroke, long-term effects are happening".
 She called his recovery a "huge miracle" after doctors did not think he would ever be able to play guitar again.
 Balsamo began physical therapy and the process of re-training his hand to play, stating that he was determined to overcome the paralysis.
+Lee considered his stroke to have been "the most difficult part" of the album process.
+Everything that occurred during the making of the record became inspiration and fuel for it, and made it "a really special" record.